 Repentance

 Paul not once mentions repentance as a requirement for salvation.
 The problem, I believe is that people say repentance is needed for salvation, when it is not.
-Because repentance does require a work to prove it's true repentance.
+Because repentance does seem to require a work to prove it's true repentance.
 And it is clear we are not saved by works of any kind.
 When you look at all the verses dealing with repentance you will see almost always, an action is involved.
 This is not part of our gospel.
 The gospel of the grace of God is simple.
 Hear, believe and trust the death, burial and resurrection and faith in His blood, this is what saves us today.
 Eph 1:13, I Cor 15:1-4